gogs/docs/en-US/donate.md

 ### Your donation will be used as:

-- Supports the development of Beego
+- Supports the development of Gogs
 - Supports maintaining the communities
 - Upgrade to better server
 - Award the outstanding contributors